 Due to the potential presence of the model evaluation data (that is, measured in vitro parameters) in the training sets for some or all the models, we attempted to remove predictions that seemed more like a direct retrieval of the chemical-specific values from a training set.
 Model predictions were removed for a particular model-chemical combination if both the predictions for Clint and fup were within 1% absolute fold error of the measured values, the predictions were omitted from the evaluations.
 Omitted predictions are listed in Supplemental Table 6.
 When a QSPR model prediction was missing for a particular chemical the mean prediction of the other models was used for evaluation purposes.

+QSAR training set summary data

+number chemicals, max, min, average values

+will use the averages for missing values

 In vitro Data